 The country of India continues to develop some of the largest solar parks in the world

 The Kamuthi Solar Power Project in Tamil Nadu, India occupies 2,500 acres, with 2.5 individual solar panels.
 Kamuthi was one of the largest photovoltaic (PV) plants in the world when it was first built in 2016.
 Larger solar parks have been established since Kamuthi, however, Kamuthi is notable for making India a giant in the market of large global solar PV parks.

-[The Bhadla Solar Park in the Bhadla village in Jodhpur district of Rajasthan, India is currently the world’s largest solar park.
+The Bhadla Solar Park in the Bhadla village in Jodhpur district of Rajasthan, India is currently India's largest solar park.
 However, China is developing an even larger solar park than Bhadla (the Golmud Desert Solar Park).
-Please see Green City Times’ article on Bhadla here for more on Bhadla, Golmud, and the largest solar parks in India and China today, as well as throughout the world.
+Please see Green City Times' article on the Bhadla Solar Park here for more on Bhadla, Golmud, and the largest solar parks in India and China today, as well as throughout the world.